* S&P 500 poised to rally for an eighth straight day

 * Procter & Gamble profit improves

-Those factors helped the S&P 500 rally for a seventh day on Thursday to reach a five-year peak.
-But the index has struggled to convincingly climb above 1,500, a level it surpassed briefly on Thursday for the first time since December 2007 and momentarily topped again on Friday.
+Those factors helped the S&P 500 rally for a seventh day on Thursday to a five-year peak.
+Still, the index struggled to climb convincingly above 1,500, a level it surpassed briefly Thursday for the first time since December 2007.

-Thomson Reuters data through Friday showed that of the 147 S&P 500 companies that have reported earnings, 68 percent exceeded expectations.
-Since 1994, 62 percent of companies have topped expectations, while the average over the past four quarters stands at 65 percent.
+Recent company earnings have been encouraging.
+Thomson Reuters data through early Thursday showed that of the 133 S&P 500 companies that have reported earnings so far, 66.9 percent exceeded expectations, more than the 65 percent average over the past four quarters.